smanowar/final-project/README.md

   <i><b>"When a user posts a question, will they get an accepted answer within 24 hours?"</b></i>
 </p>

-To explore we decided to use a Random Forest Classifer and an Easy Ensemble Classifer and compared our results.
+To explore this we decided to use a Random Forest Classifer and an Easy Ensemble Classifer and compared our results.
 The notebook used for this analysis can be found in: *insert path*.

 ### *Data Preprocessing and Feature Selection*